EMS for Children

-The mission of the Emergency Medical Services for Children (E.M.S.C.)
-Program is to reduce child and youth mortality and morbidity caused by severe illness or trauma.
-EMS for Children aims to ensure that
+The mission of the Emergency Medical Services for Children (EMSC) Program is to reduce child mortality and morbidity caused by severe illness or trauma.
+EMS for Children aims to ensure that:

-1. State of the art emergency medical care is available for the ill and injured child or adolescent;
+1. State-of-the-art emergency medical care is available for ill and injured children or adolescents;

-2. Pediatric service is well integrated into an emergency medical service system backed by optimal resources; and
+2. Pediatric service is integrated into the emergency medical service system and

-3. The entire spectrum of emergency services, including primary prevention of illness and injury, acute care and rehabilitation is provided to children and adolescents as well as adults, no matter where they live, attend school or travel.
+3. Emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, are provided to children, adolescents, and adults, no matter where they live, attend school, or travel.

 Goals and Objectives